rafa-rodriguess/ny_weather_impact_crash_uber_taxi/README.md

 ### Hardware
 It was used [AWS EMR](https://aws.amazon.com/pt/emr/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) (Elastic MapReduce).
-EMR was choosen for its scalability and flexibility.
+EMR was chosen for its scalability and flexibility.
 Amazon EMR is a big data cloud solution that provides flexibility to scale the cluster up or down as your computing needs change.
 We can resize out cluster to add instances for peak workloads and remove instances to control costs when peak workloads subside.

 To reduce cost, the project used **EC2 spot instances**.
 You can get more details [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html).